Close×

 Tokyo Pack is an important event for the Japanese packaging industry, viewed as an opportunity to show the world its expertise, and to further opportunities for global collaboration.

-This year’s event has increased in size significantly over the 2022 edition, which had 406 exhibitors.
+This year’s event, which is hosting exhibitors from Japan and 15 foreign countries, increased in size significantly over the 2022 edition, which had 406 exhibitors.

 According to Toshio Arita, honorary IPPO member and well-known industry figure in Japan, the increase in the number and scale of exhibitors is remarkable, and evidence that the Japanese packaging industry has overcome the impact of Covid-19 and taken a big step towards the next stage of growth.